VoIP vs. Landline

 Versatility

-Landlines keep that info off of the cloud.
-Any communications and contacts must be migrated manually through either a contact transfer or just writing them down.
+Landlines, unfortunately, lack this cloud-based convenience.
+Any communications and contacts must be migrated manually through either a contact transfer or by writing them down.